Plumsail/helpdesk-docs/Online/How To/How to integrate HelpDesk with MS Teams.rst

 |SharePointApp|

 You will see the list of all the pages on your Team Site.
 Please note that you can add any page within your SharePoint tenant as well.
-Now, you users can interact with the HelpDesk widget without ever leaving Teams:
+Now, your users can interact with the HelpDesk widget without ever leaving Teams:

 |Widget|